-The Series W warrant fair value was determined by management, with input and assistance from a third-party valuation specialist, upon issuance and is revalued as of each reporting date.
-The valuation specialist utilized a Monte Carlo Simulation ("MCS") under the income method utilizing assumptions and financial data prepared by the Company.
+The Series W warrant was valued upon issuance and is revalued as of each reporting date.
+The fair value of the Series W warrant was determined by valuation specialists using a Monte Carlo Simulation ("MCS") under the income method.
 This valuation approach uses a discounted cash flow ("DCF") method to calculate the starting equity value of the Company based upon future cash flow generation.
 The starting equity value of the Company is determined utilizing (1) forecasted financial projections for the next five years developed by management, (2) a terminal value assigned using an exit multiple method, and (3) a discount rate based on the weighted average cost of capital.
 Then a simulated equity value of the Company as of the expected exercise date is determined using the MCS method.
 The MCS inputs include: (1) the assumed amount of time until the exercise of the warrant, (2) the risk-free interest rate over the period until the assumed warrant exercise, (3) the assumed volatility in the value of the equity of the company, and (4) the starting equity value of the Company as determined from the discounted cash flow method.
 In order to determine the overall value of the warrant, the valuation specialists also simulate the payments for sales-based, operating and regulatory milestones based upon similar inputs to determine the expected overall purchase price of the Company.
 The net difference between the expected purchase price and the average simulated equity value determines the "option payoff".
 Finally, management assigns a probability that the Strategic Partner will exercise the warrant which is applied to the present value of the "option payoff" to arrive at the recorded value reflected in the accompanying consolidated financial statements.